Assistant Professor - Voice and Speech, Head of Acting

-Kathryn Cunningham is delighted to be a member of the UTK Department of Theatre faculty and specializes in voice and speech.
-As an actor, Kathryn has appeared on a host of stages in New York and across the country as well as in film and television.
-She is a regular in the acting company at the Tony Award-winning Utah Shakespeare Festival, where her credits include Macbeth (Lady Macbeth); Twelfth Night (Maria); and Othello (Emilia) among others.
-Select stage credits include TACT/The Actors’ Company Theatre; NY International Fringe Festival; eight productions at Clarence Brown Theatre; multiple seasons at Asolo Rep; and a long list of regional theaters across the country.
-Recent voice, text, and dialect coaching includes River & Rail Theatre; Southwest Shakespeare Company; and several productions at Clarence Brown Theatre.
-Kathryn studied with Patsy Rodenburg in London, completed the full training sequence of Knight-Thompson Speechwork, and has extensive experience in Fitzmaurice Voicework.
-Kathryn is currently pursuing a graduate Certificate in Vocology from Lamar University and earned a Distinguished Certificate in Vocal Pedagogy from Boston Conservatory at Berklee.
-She holds an M.F.A. in Acting from Florida State University/Asolo Conservatory for Actor Training and a B.A. in Dramatic Art & Political Science from the University of North Carolina at Chapel Hill.
-Katie is a proud member of Actors’ Equity Association, SAG-AFTRA, VASTA, and PAVA (Pan-American Vocology Association).
+Kathryn Cunningham (“Katie”) has been acting at Clarence Brown Theatre since 2013 and teaching at UTK since 2018.
+She joined the full-time faculty in 2020 and specializes in voice, speech, and dialects.
+As an actor, she has appeared on a host of stages in New York and across the country as well as in film and television.
+Her credits in the acting company at the Tony Award-winning Utah Shakespeare Festival include Macbeth (Lady Macbeth); Twelfth Night (Maria); and Othello (Emilia) among others.
+Select stage credits include the Resident Acting Company (NYC), TACT/The Actors’ Company Theatre (NYC); NY International Fringe Festival; many productions at Clarence Brown Theatre; multiple seasons at Asolo Rep; and a long list of regional theaters across the country.
+Recent and upcoming voice, text, and dialect coaching includes PlayMakers Repertory Company; Great River Shakespeare Festival; Nashville Rep; Southwest Shakespeare Company; and many productions at Clarence Brown Theatre as the resident voice, text, and dialect coach.
+Her work has been published in the Voice and Speech Review, The Conversation, and the International Dialects of English Archive.
+She is a certified teacher of Knight-Thompson Speechwork and a PAVA Recognized Vocologist.
+She holds an M.F.A. in acting from Florida State University/Asolo Conservatory for Actor Training and a B.A. in dramatic art and political science from the University of North Carolina at Chapel Hill.
+Katie is a proud member of Actors’ Equity Association since 2010, SAG-AFTRA, VASTA, and PAVA (Pan-American Vocology Association).